natalieagus/50002/docs/Software/o_virtualmachine.md

 * **User space**: Addresses which MSB is `0`: from `0x0000 0000` to `0x7FFF FFFF`
 * **Kernel space**: Addresses which MSB is `1`: from `0x8000 0000` to `0xFFFF FFFF`.

+{:.important-title}
+> Key Point
+>
+> The split is a consequence of embedding the mode bit inside the PC, NOT a separately enforced policy.
+Any address above `0x7FFFFFFF` is “kernel space” simply because executing code there would require PC31 = 1.

-Kernel program and kernel data (privileged information, data structures, etc) are stored in the **kernel space**.
-The rest of the program in the system live in the **user space**.
+Kernel program and kernel data (privileged information, data structures, etc) can be safely stored in the **kernel address space**.
+The rest of the program in the system live in the **user address space**

 {:.note}
 Note that this is just an example.
 In other architectures, the MMUs can perform **memory protection** (protect certain regions) depending on the status bit, e.g: the MMU utilises the CSR (control status register) in RISC-V that contains the current privilege level and triggers a **page fault** if one tries to access illegal memory location.